gnituy18/resume/README.md

 **Fullstack Engineer** | **Website Services** | Sep 2021 - Dec 2022
 - Led the development of the blog system for Website Services, handling both frontend and backend responsibilities.
-- Collaborated with team members to transition our tech stack towards a micro frontend architecture.
+- Collaborated with team members on transitioning our tech stack to a micro frontend architecture, including the design and implementation of a reverse proxy to enable seamless communication between micro frontends and the AJAX server.
 - Led the implementation of a file upload feature using AWS S3 and ClamAV.
-- Independently conceptualized and constructed a new AJAX server from scratch.
-- Designed and implemented a reverse proxy to facilitate communication between the micro frontend and the AJAX server.

 **Tech Stack**: Java, PHP, JavaScript, TypeScript, NodeJS, MySQL, AWS S3, AWS Lambda, Docker